 Even the diaphragm changes to accommodate the growing belly, affecting breath mechanics: The rib cage slides backward out of the way of the pregnancy resulting in short, shallow chest breaths.

-Things don’t just snap back into place after the baby arrives.
+As Lauren Doss reminds us, in her blog on post-partum weight loss, things don’t just snap back into place after the baby arrives.
 The postpartum recovery period comes with its own set of physical changes.
 Many women are sedentary for months as they recover from delivery, which creates even more tightness and weakness.
 Nursing, lifting and carrying a baby can lead to kyphosis.

 Don’t Make These POST-PREGNANCY EXERCISE Mistakes